The Town of Books

 When it comes to outdoor adventures you’re spoilt for choice in Hay on Wye.
 The stunning natural backdrops of Herefordshire and the Brecon Beacons National Park are not fenced off preserves, but living, working landscapes which will bring out your adventurous sides.

 Hay on Wye is also an excellent holiday base for serious walking with two national trails, the Offa’s Dyke Path and the Wye Valley Walk passing through the town, and the protected countryside of the Brecon Beacons National Park on it’s doorstep.
-If you’re not confident walking without a guide, but are keen to explore, Laura from Guided Tours of Wales offers guided walking tours in the area.
+If you’re not confident walking without a guide, but are keen to explore, Sarah at Walk Hay specialises in providing expertly led Guided Walking in Hay on Wye and the surrounding areas

 Hay on Wye offers masses of paths and trails for walkers, runners, cyclists, mountain bikers, horse riders and wildlife-watchers.
 There is a brilliant range of organised activities on offer in Hay on Wye.
 Book cycle hire with Drovers Cycles, on-site Archery with Fred Wright at Interactivities, Horse Riding at Tregoyd or Free-Rein, Wild Foraging with Adele Nozedar or Indoor Climbing at Llangorse Multiactivity Centre.